CALL IF YOU HAVE UNPAID WAGES OR OVERTIME

 FREE CONSULTATION WITH AN EXPERIENCED LAWYER:

-If your employer has failed to pay you all of the wages that you are owed in California, Pimentel Law can help.
+If your employer has failed to pay you all of the wages that you are owed in California, our our overtime lawyers in Los Angeles at Pimentel Law can help.
 It is important that you get in touch with a California labor laws attorney as soon as possible, as you have just three years from the most recent wage law violation occurred to file a suit against your employer, according to California wage and hour laws.

 Discuss your overdue wage claim today.
 Pimentel Law works quickly and effectively to help you recover the wages you are owed based on California wage and hour laws so that you can move forward with your life.